 Setting the pace.
-NTEU Chapter 247 has been setting the pace for activist union chapters in the public sector for over a decade.
+NTEU Chapter 247 has been setting the pace for activist union chapters in the public sector for over two decades.
 Growing in stature as well as membership, Chapter 247 hits its goals in every area.

 - "Wisconsin is Our Fight!"
 Chapter 247 Stands Up for Government Workers

-- Chapter President Eddie Walker Comments on Federal Pay Freeze
+- Chapter President Eddie Walker Comments on Federal Issues

 One Big Union